wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Drawing/My Book on Drawing/Drawing the Mechanics of Form and Force - Form-Finding in Drapery and Anatomy/4 Force Redistribution the Behavior of Materials Under Force.md

 - **Tertiary:** Micro-adjustments such as creases and wrinkles emerge to balance the load and tension.
 ---

-## **The Relationship Between the Eye of Convergance and Secondary/Tertiary Structures in Force Redistribution**
+## **The Relationship Between the Eye of Convergence and Secondary/Tertiary Structures in Force Redistribution**
 The relationship between **secondary and tertiary structures that redistribute and transfer force** and the **eye of convergence**, **sub-planes**, and **sub-forms** is fundamental to understanding how force resolves within a structure—whether in anatomy, drapery, or engineered forms.
 Let's break this down with extreme clarity and depth:

 When force interacts with a material, whether rigid (like bone) or flexible (like fabric), the primary force pathways define the **main structural response**.
 However, when **force is met with resistance**, it must be **redirected** and **redistributed**, leading to the generation of **secondary and tertiary structures** that absorb and transfer this energy.